Last updated on December 27th, 2018

-From Tom over at Camping Survival, “We have found a canned butter that is imported from New Zealand that actually tastes better than any gourmet butter we had ever tried and with an indefinite shelf life, no refrigeration is necessary!”
+“We have found a canned butter that is imported from New Zealand that actually tastes better than any gourmet butter we had ever tried and with an indefinite shelf life, no refrigeration is necessary!”

 This can contains 12 oz of butter – which works out to three traditional sticks of butter.

 (see storage tip below)

 Red Feather Butter Ingredients: